open-mmlab/mmsegmentation/.github/pull_request_template.md

 ## BC-breaking (Optional)

-Does the modification introduce changes that break the back-compatibility of the downstream repos?
+Does the modification introduce changes that break the backward-compatibility of the downstream repos?
 If so, please describe how it breaks the compatibility and how the downstream projects should modify their code to keep compatibility with this PR.

 ## Use cases (Optional)